HSM-46 Flies an American Flag over the Flight Deck of George Washington

-An MH-60R Seahawk, assigned to Helicopter Maritime Strike Squadron (HSM) 46, flies an American flag over the flight deck of Nimitz-class aircraft carrier USS George Washington (CVN 73) while underway in the Pacific Ocean, July 4, 2024.
-George Washington is deployed as part of Southern Seas 2024 which seeks to enhance capability, improve interoperability, and strengthen maritime partnerships with countries throughout the U.S. Southern Command area of responsibility through joint, multinational, and interagency exchanges and cooperation.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class August Y. Clawson)
+An MH-60R Seahawk, assigned to Helicopter Maritime Strike Squadron (HSM) 46, flies a flag over the flight deck of Nimitz-class aircraft carrier USS George Washington (CVN 73) while underway in the Pacific Ocean, July 4, 2024.
+As an integral part of U.S. Pacific Fleet, U.S. 3rd Fleet operates naval forces in the Indo-Pacific in addition to providing realistic and relevant training necessary to flawlessly execute our Navy’s timeless roles of sea control and power projection.
+U.S. 3rd Fleet works in close coordination with other numbered fleets to provide commanders with capable, ready forces to deploy forward and win in day-to-day competition, in crisis, and in conflict.
+(U.S. Navy photo by Mass Communication Specialist Seaman Geoffrey L. Ottinger)

 |Date Taken: